Austin Hooper: 2019 season

 In Week 3 against the Indianapolis Colts, Hooper caught six passes for 66 yards and two touchdowns as the Falcons lost 27–24.
-In Week 4 against the Tennessee Titans, Hooper caught nine passes for a career-high 130 yards in the 24–10 loss.
+In Week 4 against the Titans, Hooper caught nine passes for a career-high 130 yards in the 24–10 loss.
 In Week 6 against the Arizona Cardinals, Hooper caught 8 passes for 117 yards and a touchdown in the 34–33 loss.
 In Week 10 against the New Orleans Saints, Hooper had four receptions for 17 yards and a touchdown in the 26–9 win.
 Hooper suffered an MCL sprain during the win and was ruled out for the next three games.
 In Week 16 against the Jacksonville Jaguars, Hooper caught seven passes for 82 yards in the 24–12 win.
 On January 20, 2020, Hooper was named to his second Pro Bowl as a replacement for 49ers tight end George Kittle.
 Overall, Hooper finished the 2019 season with 75 receptions for 787 receiving yards and six receiving touchdowns.

 Cleveland Browns

-2020 season

-On March 20, 2020, Hooper signed a four-year deal with the Cleveland Browns.
-The deal is worth $44 million, with a $10 million signing bonus.
-Hooper finished the 2020 regular season with 46 catches for 435 yards and four touchdowns in his debut season for the Browns.
+On March 20, 2020, Hooper signed a four-year deal with the Browns.
+The deal was worth $44 million, with a $10 million signing bonus.
+Hooper finished the 2020 regular season with 46 catches for 435 yards and four touchdowns.
 In the Wild Card Round against the Pittsburgh Steelers, Hooper caught seven passes for 46 yards and a touchdown on 11 targets.

-2021 season

-Hooper was the starting tight end going into the season for the Browns.
-He finished the 2021 season with 38 receptions for 345 receiving yards and three receiving touchdowns.

-On March 17, 2022, Hooper was released by the Browns.
+Hooper was the starting tight end going into the 2021 season for the Browns.
+He finished the season with 38 receptions for 345 receiving yards and three receiving touchdowns.
+On March 17, 2022, he was released by the Browns.

 Tennessee Titans

-On March 21, 2022, Hooper signed a one-year contract with the Tennessee Titans.
+On March 21, 2022, Hooper signed a one-year contract with the Titans.
+In the 2022 season, Hooper had 41 receptions for 444 yards and two touchdowns, which both came in Week 11 against the Packers.

+Las Vegas Raiders

+On March 22, 2023, Hooper signed with the Las Vegas Raiders.
+In the 2023 season, Hooper had 25 receptions for 234 yards in 17 games and nine starts.

+New England Patriots

+On March 14, 2024, Hooper signed with the New England Patriots.
+Hooper finished the 2024 season with 45 receptions for 476 yards and three touchdowns.

+On March 9, 2025, Hooper re-signed with the Patriots on a one-year, $5 million contract.